 Virgo watched the whole exchange with a kind of disdainful fascination.
 I'm constantly finding myself relying on muggleborns recently, he thought.
 It's pathetic.

 I'm sure if it'd been me, I'd have been awesome, thought the soul Julia.
 And it's not pathetic!

 "C'mon!" said Marigold, pulling her towards the other Hufflepuffs.

-Thus it was that, twenty minutes later, Virgo found herself facing off against the niece of the head of the Departement of Magical Law Enforcement, Heiress Susan Bones.
+Thus it was that, twenty minutes later, Virgo found herself facing off against the niece of the head of the Department of Magical Law Enforcement, Heiress Susan Bones.
 She studied him with an air of deep suspicion.

 Violet threw a handkerchief into the air.
 It slowly fell to the ground.
 It hit.

 The exchange didn't last long.
 Susan's spells were fast and precise.
-She'd clearly spent many hours practicing.
+She'd clearly spent many hours practising.
 Virgo let a disarming charm catch her after a mostly static thirty seconds of spell trading.
 "Wow, you're good."